danishnawaz-BI/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 How do annual members and casual riders use Cyclistic bikes differently?

 ## Action:
 1. Cyclistic data for year 2021 has been used for analysis and visualization purposes.
-Cyclistic Trip Data.
+[Cyclistic Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html)
 2. The data has been collected, combined, explored, cleaned and manipulated using SQL in Big Query to create a final target table.
 3. Finally, the dataset contained in the target table has been used in Tableau: A Business Intelligence Platform to create visualizations and identify trends.
 All the steps which have been used in SQL are explained in this document below.